cartermckinnon/hbase-docker/README.md

 Apache HBase (standalone) for development and testing.

+The image is available from Docker Hub at `mckdev/hbase`.

 ### Image tags and HBase versions

 The version of HBase in the image is indicated by the image tag, which corresponds to the git tag of an HBase release.